 Gun regulation occurs both at the state and federal level.
 Therefore, taking action requires knowing what legislation is being proposed, at what level of government, and the position of your specific elected officials.

-As a group founded in Chester County, we offer robust information about the positions of Chester County elected officials, as well as local opportunities to attend meetings and volunteer to help.
-We hold educational meetings at least every other month.
+As a group founded in Chester County, we offer robust information about the positions of Chester County and other elected officials, as well as opportunities to attend meetings and volunteer to help.
+We hold educational meetings.

 As we continue to grow, we are offering information, tools and templates that support efforts in other areas of Pennsylvania.